adey4/food-sales-predictions/README.md

 This model can explain 60% of the variance in item sales based on the given item and outlet features.
 On average, the model is off by 735 sales with a residual standard deviation of 1056 sales.

 ## Recommendations:

-- Increase the number of high-MRP (luxury) items for sale, since MRP is correlated with sales (consumers may like luxury items)
+- Increase the number of high-MRP (luxury) items for sale, since MRP is correlated with sales (consumers like luxury items)
-- End contracts with OUT010 and OUT019, since sales are very low in these outlets
+- End contracts with OUT010 and OUT019, since sales are very low at these outlets
-- Test new luxury products in OUT027, since sales are highest at this outlet
+- Push new luxury products to OUT027 first, since sales are highest at this outlet

 ## Limitations & Next Steps